 - 1. by calling the free revocation service at +358 800 162 622. - 2. by contacting the certification authority in writing.

-The identity of the person making the request will be verified as described in section 3.4
+The identity of the person making the request will be verified as described in section 3.4 upon the death of the certificate holder.

 The certification authority's duties include the revocation of certificates: